When the Bankruptcy Trustee Suspects Fraud

 The trustee assigned to the matter reviews the bankruptcy paperwork the debtor fills out and files with the court and compares it to the financial documents the filer must supply.
 Often called "521 documents," the financials include bank statements, paycheck stubs, and tax returns.

-However, a filer must provide anything the trustee needs if it's reasonably related to the debtor's finances.
-Expect to turn over retirement account statements, profit and loss statements, monthly mortgage and car loan statements, your marital settlement agreement, and more.
+However, a filer must provide anything the trustee needs if it's reasonably related to the debtor's finances, and turning over more documents is often required.
+Retirement account statements, profit and loss statements, monthly mortgage and car loan statements, marital settlement agreements, and more are frequently requested.
+It's a good idea to prepare by gathering documents before filing your bankruptcy case.

-The trustee fulfills many responsibilities related to identifying fraud at the 341 meeting of creditors, the hearing all filers must attend.
-As part of verifying the debtor's identity and ensuring the accuracy of the petition, the trustee will ask whether the debtor:
+The trustee fulfills many responsibilities related to identifying fraud at the 341 meeting of creditors.
+As part of verifying the debtor's identity and ensuring the accuracy of the petition, the questions the trustee will ask will include whether the debtor:

 • included all income received over a particular period